 ** Shipping is set up for Next Day Air wrapped in wet newspaper.
 Please contact us if you would like to use a different shipping option.

-This is the best Live Rock in the World, Sold by the pound, enter the pounds that you would like in the box above, also be sure to let us know if you are looking for any specific shapes or sizes in the comments box on checkout and we will do our best to try and get you exactly what you're looking for!
+This is the best Live Rock in the World, Sold by the pound, minimum of 5 pounds, enter the pounds that you would like in the box above, also be sure to let us know if you are looking for any specific shapes or sizes in the comments box on checkout and we will do our best to try and get you exactly what you're looking for!

 Our Aquacultured Live Rock started out as upland dry rock from ancient coral reefs (Commonly sold as Reef Saver or South Seas rock) in 1997, we selected two sites in the Gulf of Mexico approximately 13 miles from land in 30 feet of water.
 We dropped this hand selected rock on these sites that were previously just barren sandy bottom, creating our very own reefs.
 After more than 15 years these reefs are just teeming with LIFE including: Corals, Sponges, Coralline Algae, Truncates, Oysters, Barnacles, Worms, Crabs, Shrimp, Micro and Macro Algae, Starfish and much much more!